 It is the responsibility of the student to see that the proper courses for the intended degree and major are taken in the proper sequence.
 Special care should be taken with courses not offered each term.
 The faculty advisor should be consulted for assistance in planning, but ultimately the student accepts responsibility for registration in the desired and needed courses.

-Commencement exercises for students in the Online Programs are held annually in mid-May.
-Commencement exercises for students in Graduate programs are held annually in mid-May and for some programs in mid-August.
+Commencement exercises for students in the Online Programs are held annually at the end of April or the beginning of May.
+Commencement exercises for students in Graduate programs are held annually in at the end of April or the beginning of May and for some programs in mid-August.

 Students must be present at Commencement exercises for the conferring of the degree unless exempted by special action of the Faculty.
 Students who have unavoidable conflicts may petition to be exempt from the ceremony and to have their degrees awarded in absentia.
 Petitions must be submitted to the registrar no later than March 1 for the May ceremony and by June 1 for the August ceremony (emergency requests excepted.)